IBM/aiops-pot/docs/Instana POT/Monitoring a Cloud Native App/overview.md

 11. Click on the **Services** link at the top of the page.
 This page shows all the microservices that are reporting in to the anomaly generator.
 Ensure that all the values for **Last Checkin** are just a few seconds old.
     ![anom 2](images/getting_started/35_anomaly_generator_services.png)

+You can now proceed to the Instana Agent Installation lab.